godot-nim/gdext-nim/README.md

 ## Features

-- [x] All classes and methods provided by the engine are available from Nim.
+- [x] Access all classes and methods provided by the engine directly from Nim.
-- [x] New extension classes can be defined that inherit from the engine class and exposed to editors and GDScript.
+- [x] Define new extension classes that inherit from engine classes and expose them to the editor and GDScript.
-- [x] New methods, signals, properties, and enums can be defined in your extension classes and exposed.
+- [x] Add new methods, signals, properties, and enums to your extension classes and expose them as needed.
-- [x] New virtual functions can be defined and exposed, and overridden from both Nim and GDScript.
+- [x] Define and expose virtual functions, which can be overridden in both Nim and GDScript.
-- [x] Recompiled GDExtension can be loaded without restarting the editor.
-(Hot Reloading)
+- [x] Reload recompiled GDExtensions without restarting the editor (Hot Reloading).
-- [x] Arithmetic operations such as Vector are more expressive than those in Godot, for example, GLSLang's swizzle operation is also available.
+- [x] More expressive arithmetic operations (e.g., vectors) than Godot’s defaults — GLSLang-style swizzling is also supported.
-- [x] It has a CLI tool that allows you to create new extensions, compile, run projects, and so on from a unified interface. (see [wiki - gdextwiz][3])
+- [x] Includes a CLI tool for creating new extensions, compiling, running projects, and more — all from a single interface (see [wiki - gdextwiz][3]).
-- [x] Generate class references from comments and annotations left in the code.
+- [x] Generate class references from comments and annotations in the code.
 - [x] [Web platform support](https://github.com/godot-nim/gdext-nim/wiki/Build,-Configure-and-Export-your-project#export-to-web) via Emscripten.

-## Limitation
+## Limitations

-- [ ] Editor plug-ins cannot be created using only pure Nim code.
+- [ ] Editor plugins cannot be written using pure Nim alone.
+      To create an editor plugin, your extension class must be properly wrapped in GDScript and integrated via a `plugin.cfg` file.
+This setup is currently not automated.

-- [ ] Due to engine specifications, Nim code works in the form of calls from the engine; it is not possible to run Nim stand-alone.
+- [ ] Due to engine constraints, Nim code is executed only when called from the engine.
+      It is not possible to run Nim as a standalone Godot application entry point.

 ## vs. GDScript

-Nim and GDScript have very similar syntax.
-Porting is relatively easy.
+Nim and GDScript have very similar syntax, making porting between them relatively straightforward.

 <table>